Wentworth Place, Keats Grove

 The culmination of four years of preparation and research work, the refurbishment reflects the original decoration of the property, creating a living space that Keats would have recognised and providing an authentic example of Regency style.

-The garden is planted with trees, shrubs and flowers in-
+The garden is planted with trees, shrubs and flowers in-keeping with the Regency period.

 Three themed borders reflect a different aspect of Keats’s poetry: Melancholy, Autumn and Nightingale.